I tried image analysis with the multimodal capabilities of Foundation Models

 This page has been translated by machine translation.
 View original

 The Foundation Models framework has long been capable of text generation.
-However, the "input an image for analysis" use case commonly seen with cloud LLMs was not supported.
+However, the use case of "inputting an image for analysis" — commonly used with cloud LLMs — was not supported.

 • MacBook Pro (Apple M2 Pro)